 Twinning means linking a university of research institution in a MS that is underperforming in R&I with at least two internationally-leading counterparts in Europe.
 Activities supported include short-term staff exchanges, networking seminars as well as communication and outreach activities.

 Major benefits for participants

 Internationally-leading research institutes in Europe, commonly referred to as ‘Advanced’ partners in Teaming and Twinning are encouraged to participate and expand their traditional networks for future strategic collaboration.
 All projects can benefit from working with an emerging pool of talented researchers.
 They can also access emerging markets, where those institutions that are currently catching up may play a key role in the future.
 Hence, developing these synergies will increase efficiency and positively impact jobs, growth and competitiveness across Europe.

 This CORDIS Results Pack therefore focuses on 10 projects that are spearheading the Widening Participation instrument under the EU’s Horizon 2020 research programme.
 The CEITER project facilitates structural changes in Estonia and the development of a Centre of Excellence in Educational Innovation.
-Through CEITEC_ERA, the University of Tallinn will recruit a key research leader to fill the European Research Area Chair.
+Through CEITEC_ERA, Masaryk University will recruit a key research leader to fill the European Research Area Chair.

 ELEvaTE will help advance the excellence of the Electron and Plasma Physics Laboratory at Comenius University in Bratislava, Slovakia.
 EnvMetaGen will expand the research and innovation potential of the Research Network in Biodiversity and Evolutionary Biology, by creating an ERA Chair in Environmental Metagenomics at the University of Porto, Portugal.
 FOWARIM will strengthen the research capacity of the Malta College of Arts, Science & Technology Water Research and Training Centre.